Meta-Learning via Classifier(-free) Diffusion Guidance: Related Work

 \section{Related Work}

 \paragraph{Hypernetworks} By introducing multiplicative interactions within neural networks \citep{jayakumar_multiplicative_2019}, hypernetworks \citep{ha_hypernetworks_2016} have been shown to allow the modeling of diverse target network weights in, \textit{e.g.}, continual learning, even in the compressive regime \citep{von_oswald_neural_2021,von_oswald_continual_2020} without loss of performance.
 For a given supervised problem, hypernetworks have been used to model the complex Bayesian posterior of the weights in conjunction with variational inference \citep{henning_approximating_2018, krueger_bayesian_2018}.
-Similar approaches have been used for continual learning, whereby task-specific weight posteriors are generated by a task-specific hypernetwork, itself generated by hyper-hypernetwork conditioned on a learned task embedding \citep{henning_posterior_2021}.
+Similar approaches have been used for continual learning \citep{henning_posterior_2021}.
 Another vein of work consists in using hypernetworks to distill ensembles of diverse networks \citep{wang_adversarial_2018,ratzlaff_hypergan_2020,von_oswald_neural_2021}.
+Recent work also explored the properties of hypernetworks as autoencoder generative models of network weights \citep{schurholt_hyper-representations_2022}.

-\paragraph{Meta learning} In the context of meta-learning, hypernetworks have been successfully used in combination with popular gradient-based meta-learning methods \citep{finn_model-agnostic_2017}, especially benefiting in few-shot classification and regression problems \citep{zintgraf_fast_2019,zhao_meta-learning_2020,flennerhag_meta-learning_2020}.
+\paragraph{Meta learning} In the context of meta-learning, hypernetworks have been successfully used in combination with popular gradient-based meta-learning methods \citep{finn_model-agnostic_2017,zintgraf_fast_2019,zhao_meta-learning_2020,flennerhag_meta-learning_2020}.
 More generally, related works have shown the usefulness of learning a low dimensional manifold in which to perform task-specific gradient-based adaptation at meta test time \citep{rusu_meta-learning_2018,von_oswald_learning_2021,lee_gradient-based_2018}, instead of directly adapting in weight space.
-Recent works bypasses the formal bi-level formulation of meta-learning by, \textit{e.g.}, using transformers to directly output the weights of the target network using both the few-shot labeled data and transductive data as input \citep{zhmoginov_hypertransformer_2022}.
+Recent works bypass the formal bi-level formulation of meta-learning \citep{brown_language_2020} by, \textit{e.g.}, using transformers to directly map the few-shot examples to the weights of the target network \citep{zhmoginov_hypertransformer_2022}.

 \paragraph{Generative Modeling and Classifier(-free) guidance} A plethora of techniques have been proposed for the generation of samples from high-dimensional domains such as images, such as Generative Adversarial Networks \citep[GANs]{goodfellow_generative_2014, brock_large_2018} and Variational Autoencoders \citep[VAEs]{kingma_auto-encoding_2014}.
 Denoising Diffusion Probabilistic Models \citep[DDPM]{sohl-dickstein_deep_2015, ho_denoising_2020} overcome common issues in generative modeling using a simple likelihood-based reconstruction loss for iterative denoising, and have been shown to achieve state-of-the-art results in high resolution image generation \citep{dhariwal_diffusion_2021, rombach_high-resolution_2022}.
 Several techniques have been proposed for effective conditional sampling in generative and diffusion models, such as classifier/CLIP guidance \citep{dhariwal_diffusion_2021, gal_stylegan-nada_2021, patashnik_styleclip_2021} and classifier-free guidance \citep{ho_classifier-free_2021,crowson_v-diffusion_2022,nichol_glide_2022}.
 Diffusion models with classifier-free guidance have also been successfully applied in non-visual domains, such as audio generation \citep{kim_guided-tts_2022-1} and robotic planning \citep{janner_planning_2022}.